Abu Bakr ibn al-Arabi: Biography

 Ibn al-'Arabi reflected upon the nature of the soul and the study and theory of knowledge.
 Ibn al-'Arabi studied the Sufi argument that knowledge can only be achieved through purity of the soul, chastening of the heart, and an overall unity between the body and the heart, as well as removal from material motives.
 Ibn al-'Arabi argued that this was an extreme position.
 Rather he believed that there was no connection between the knowledge a person acquired and any sacred or devout acts that his soul has performed.

 Ibn al-'Arabi used his knowledge of the soul in his studies of law and ethics.
 For example, when discussing abortion, Madhhab judgements differ considerably.
 Malikis and Hanafis tend to take opposite positions on this issue.
 Malikis generally forbid induced miscarriage after conception, as this was seen to be the point at which the soul was breathed into the unborn child.
-On the othere hand, Hanafis held that "induced miscarriage was not punishable until the 120th day of conception".
+On the other hand, Hanafis held that "induced miscarriage was not punishable until the 120th day of conception".
 Ibn al-'Arabi tried to bridge the gap between the Maliki and the Hanafi opinions by "granting greater protection rights to the embryo after ensoulment", although ultimately he did not succeed in bridging this gap.

 Ibn al-'Arabi wrote on many other subjects.
 For instance, he wrote on the mistreatment and disciplining of women.
 He once wrote, "The [slaves] need to be disciplined with a stick, while the [free man] will not need more than an indication.
 Among women and even men, there are those who will behave well only through correction (adab).
 Any man who knows it has to resort to discipline [his wife], although it is preferable if he abstains from it."
 However, it seems that Ibn al-'Arabi was more focused on trying to express "beating in a non-violent way".
 He believed that this is the "only way allowed by the divine revelation", because the objective of beating in a non-violent way was ultimately to improve the wife's behaviour.

 Although Abu Bakr ibn al-'Arabi may have some critics, he was generally a highly acclaimed authority on hadith, and was regarded as being trustworthy and reliable.